sha2992/sha2992/README.md

 - 📫 How to reach me **ahshakil29@gmail.com**

-- 🚀 Outside the realms of coding, you can find me reading books, or explore the nature.
+- 🚀 Outside the realms of coding, you can find me reading books, or exploring nature.

 <h3 align="left">Connect with me:</h3>
 <p align="left">